rehierl/node-tree-outliner/readme.md

 what it will look like, if the contents are displayed inside of a browser.
 If documents are hard, if not impossible to read from within a browser, then please try the source view.

 **Note** -
+I use **CLARIFICATION** markers to mark important statements.
+These statements can be clarifications and/or definitions.
+That is, once the time has come, these kind of markers will have to be revised to properly reflect what kind of statement the corresponding subsections contain.
+Until then, they should be read as "something important" and understood to only support visual navigation from one important statement to another.

+**Note** -
 I will most probably have to rename this repository in order to make place for